BL0CK-X/theblockchainapi-typescript-wrapper/ProjectApi.md

 const apiInstance = new theblockchainapi.ProjectApi(configuration);

 let body:theblockchainapi.ProjectApiUpdateProjectRequest = {
-  //  | The ID of the project.
+  // string | The ID of the project.
 Created and returned when a project is created.
-  UNKNOWN_PARAMETER_NAME: ,
+  projectId: "L3cPm0cJlf5MeDXzGLQJJ4vlzndJCC",
   // ProjectCreateRequest (optional)
+  projectCreateRequest: {
+    projectName: "projectName_example",
+    projectDescription: "projectDescription_example",
+    contactEmail: "contactEmail_example",
+    groups: [
-  projectCreateRequest: null,
+      null,
+    ],
+  },
 };

 apiInstance.updateProject(body).then((data:any) => {